jundalisay/spblist/content/en/research/keynes/general-theory/chapter-12c.md

 The social object of skilled investment should be to defeat the dark forces of time and ignorance* which envelop our future.

-> *Superphysics note: It's ironic that Keynes is pushing investors to defeat ignorance when his own General Theory is ignorant of the evils of liquidity preference [love of cash]
+{{< n n="It's ironic that Keynes is pushing investors to defeat ignorance when his own General Theory is ignorant of the evils of liquidity preference [love of cash]" >}}

 The actual, private object of the most skilled investment today is to: